-Pregnancies that result in a live birth or non-live birth will be identified and individuals will be followed from the index date (date of administration of ABRYSVO or corresponding date in the comparison group) through up to 6 weeks (42 days) after delivery (or until death or end of continuous health plan enrollment) for the assessment of pregnancy and maternal outcomes.
+Pregnancies that result in a live birth or non-live birth will be identified and individuals will be followed from the index date (date of administration of ABRYSVO or corresponding date in the comparison group) through 6 weeks (42 days) after delivery, an occurrence of the outcome of interest, receipt of ABRYSVO after 36 6/7 weeks gestation, the latest gestational age at which an outcome can occur (applies to preterm birth, premature labor, and PPROM outcomes), end of continuous health plan enrollment, or death, whichever occurs first, (see Table 2 and Table 3) for the assessment of each of the pregnancy and maternal outcomes.
 The 42-day follow-up period after delivery allows capture of outcomes with a 42-day risk window (see Section 9.3.2.2) after ABRYSVO exposure for individuals exposed on their delivery date.
-For the analyses evaluating neonatal/infant outcomes, the study population will be restricted to pregnancies resulting in live births for which the mother is linked to an infant.
-Infants born from these pregnancies (exposed and unexposed) will be followed for up to 30 days from birth (or until death or end of continuous health plan enrollment) for assessment of outcomes.
+For the analyses evaluating neonatal/infant outcomes, the study population will

+CT24-WI-GL02-RF02 5.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 01-Aug-2023 Page 23 of 82 be restricted to pregnancies resulting in live births for which the mother is linked to an infant.
+For each neonatal/infant outcome, infants born from these pregnancies (exposed and unexposed) will be followed for 30 days from birth, an occurrence of neonatal or infant outcome, end of health plan enrollment, or death, whichever occurs first, (see Table 2) for assessment of outcomes.
 The 30-day follow-up period allows capture of infant outcomes recorded at follow-up ambulatory visits and inpatient visits that may not be recorded in the delivery admission.
 Start and end dates for follow-up of individual pregnancy, maternal, and neonatal/infant outcomes are described in Section 9.3.2.2.
 Confounding will be handled by propensity score matching and further covariate adjustment will be conducted for potential residual confounding after matching.